 When Should You Use a Tax Preparer?

 Tax preparation is a great option for anyone who doesn’t want to deal with the hassle of taxes, but there are some situations where using a preparer sounds less like an option and more like a mandatory step.
-Jeff Rose, writing from Good Financial Cents, recommends these scenarios as times to seek out professional help:
+Jeff Rose, CEO and founder of Good Financial Cents, recommends these scenarios as times to seek out professional help:

 - You own, sold or started a business